ShawnCarron/Projects/README.md

 # pythonProjects

 Finding problems and solving them like giant real life puzzles is what I like to do.
-My projects therefore find a need and fill a need.
+My projects therefore find a need and then fill that need.